ZoiPer/public-docs/configuration-data.md

   * Type: ***string***.
   * Default value: *nothing* (i.e. an empty string).

-* `recordNewFileAfterUnhold`: this option determines whether a new recording file will be created after the call is unholded.
+* `record_new_file_after_unhold`: this option determines whether a new recording file will be created after the call is unholded.
-  * This option only makes sense if `recordSingleFile` is not enabled i.e. the phone is not in single file recording mode.
+  * This option only makes sense if `record_single_file` is not enabled i.e. the phone is not in single file recording mode.
   * UI:  *none* (the option's value cannot be changed using the UI).
   * Type: ***boolean***.
   * Default value: `false`.

-* `recordSingleFile`: this option determines whether the phone is in a single file recording mode.
+* `record_single_file`: this option determines whether the phone is in a single file recording mode.
 When the phone is in single file mode it will record every call in a single file no matter how many times its recording is started or stopped or it is holded and unholded.
-  * In single file recording mode the {recording_part} of the `record_filename` option can be removed.
+  * In single file recording mode the {recording_part} of the `record_filename` option can be ommited.
   * UI:  *none* (the option's value cannot be changed using the UI).
   * Type: ***boolean***.
   * Default value: `false`.